projnanda/projnanda/faq_nanda.md

 The NANDA Index is a lightweight, decentralized system that functions as the "phone book" for the Internet of AI Agents.
 Just as DNS maps website names to IP addresses, the NANDA Index maps agent names to their locations and capabilities, enabling billions of AI agents to discover and connect with each other across different platforms and protocols.

-Think of it as a universal directory where any AI agent—whether it's a translation assistant, a financial advisor, or a healthcare coordinator—can register itself and be found by other agents or users who need its services.
+Think of it as a universal directory where any AI agentâ€”whether it's a translation assistant, a financial advisor, or a healthcare coordinatorâ€”can register itself and be found by other agents or users who need its services.

 ## What is the NANDA Index in the context of the larger Project NANDA?